Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/configure-gentoo/grub.md

 weight: 337
 ---

-Although GRUB now has out-of-box support for LUKS2 and Argon2id thanks to the patches applied previously, a few additional configuration steps can still be taken to improve the user experience of unlocking the LUKS partition from GRUB.
+A few additional configuration steps can be taken to improve the user experience of unlocking the LUKS partition from GRUB.

 ## Update GRUB Settings for LUKS

-GRUB's default settings disregard operating systems in LUKS partitions and therefore does not generate menu entries for them.
+With the default configuration, GRUB disregards operating systems in LUKS partitions and therefore does not generate menu entries for them.
 To let GRUB probe LUKS partitions and create corresponding menu entries, the following option needs to be added to `/etc/default/grub`:

 ```bash
 # /etc/default/grub